mkdocs-publisher/mkdocs-publisher/README.md

 ## Todo's

-This list is unordered so functionalities can be added in whenever upcoming version:
+This list is unordered so functionalities can be added whenever in upcoming version:

 - [ ] add cli tool for creating an empty blog posts and pages
 - [ ] add templates overrides (same mechanism as in mkdocs-material theme) with cli tool to copy a template
 - [ ] add social media preview (image metadata key to match RSS plugin defaults)
 - [ ] add unittests
 - [ ] add reading time
+- [ ] add obsidian templates and preconfig for new vault
 - [ ] add page/post meta to publish state like: draft, published, hidden
 - [ ] add author/authors per page metadata (with predefined default in mkdocs.yaml)
 - [ ] extend categories functionality like: possibility to add multiple categories (like tags), configurable limit of categories (with checks) and configurable list of categories
 - [ ] add configurable date format
-- [ ] image optimization (pngquant and mozjpeg) with cache
 - [ ] file size optimization with cache
 - [ ] create documentation
 - [ ] documentation: integration with MkDocs RSS plugin
+- [x] image optimization with cache
-- [ ] add concurency in file optimization
+- [x] add concurrency in file optimization

 ## Image optimization